DO I HAVE TO BE BRITISH TO APPLY?

 DO I NEED TO HAVE ENROLLED ON A COURSE AT THE TIME OF APPLYING FOR THIS SCHOLARSHIP?

-Applicants need not have identified a precise university, course or supervisor at the time of applying, but we need to know whether they intend to study in the UK or Japan.
+Applicants need not have enrolled on a course at the time of applying, but it is useful to know if applicants have identified a course and/or supervisor.
+Additionally, we need to know whether they intend to study in the UK or Japan.

 HOW MANY DAIWA SCHOLARS IN JAPANESE STUDIES WILL BE SELECTED?